larq/larq/docs/index.md

 <h1><img src="/images/logo.svg" alt="logo" width="450px" style="display: block; margin-left: auto; margin-right: auto"/></h1>

-Larq is an open-source deep learning library for training neural networks with extremely low-precision weights and activations, such as Binarized Neural Networks (BNNs)[^1].
+Larq is an open-source Python library for training neural networks with extremely low-precision weights and activations, such as Binarized Neural Networks (BNNs)[^1].

 Existing deep neural networks use 32 bits, 16 bits or 8 bits to encode each weight and activation, making them large, slow and power-hungry.
 This prohibits many applications in resource-constrained environments.
 Larq is the first step towards solving this.
-It is designed to provide an easy to use, composable way to train BNNs (1 bit) and other types of Quantized Neural Networks (QNNs) and is based on the `tf.keras` interface.
+The API of Larq is built on top of `tf.keras` and is designed to provide an easy to use, composable way to design and train BNNs (1 bit) and other types of Quantized Neural Networks (QNNs).
+It provides tools specifically designed to aid in BNN development, such as specialized optimizers, training metrics, and profiling tools.
+It is aimed at both researchers in the field of efficient deep learning and practitioners who want to explore BNNs for their applications.
+Furthermore, Larq makes it easier for beginners and students to get started with the field of efficient deep learning.

 ## Getting Started